Foundation Diet and Health

 Chickpea flour is nothing more than ground chickpeas (peeled, dried).
 The health benefits of the flour can therefore be derived from those of the legume.

-Both chickpeas and the flour made from them are particularly rich in protein.
+Both chickpeas and their flour are particularly rich in protein.
 Chickpea products also have a considerable fiber content.
 High-fiber foods are particularly recommended for overweight people who are trying to lose weight.
 In addition, fiber (also called dietary fiber) can improve laxatives, lower blood sugar and cholesterol levels, and reduce the risk of stroke, type 2 diabetes, coronary heart disease, gastrointestinal disease, and high blood pressure.
 3,8

 Studies have shown that chickpeas and chickpea flour exhibit multifunctional activities associated with the bioactive peptides (short amino acid chains) and phytochemicals (secondary plant substances) they contain.
-Various chickpea proteins and peptides have been shown to have antibacterial, antioxidant, hypolipidemic, antihypertensive and antitumor effects, among others.
+Various chickpea proteins and peptides have been shown to have antibacterial, antioxidant, hypolipidemic, antihypertensive and antitumor effects.
 3,4, 5

 A 2023 study compared the nutritional values of chickpea flour and durum wheat flour and argued in favor of mixtures of both.
 Adding chickpea flour to durum wheat flour increased the content of minerals, proteins, fiber, fat and energy, while decreasing carbohydrates.
 Flour mixtures containing chickpea flour are therefore beneficial for people with mineral and protein deficiencies, but also for people suffering from obesity, diabetes and heart disease due to the lower carbohydrate content.
 7 Both raw and processed (made from heated, dried chickpeas) chickpea flour show higher nutritional value compared to refined wheat flour .
 8